vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ---

+### Training

+The model is trained using the Adam optimizer with an initial learning rate of `1e-3`.
+A learning rate scheduler (`ReduceLROnPlateau`) is used to automatically reduce the learning rate by a factor of 0.5 with patience of 1.

+For data augmentation, the training images are transformed using `ColorJitter`.
+We were hesitant to use spatial transformations to the training images, as we could not apply equivalent transformations to the GT future trajectory.

+The training objective is based on Average Displacement Error (ADE), which calculates the mean L2 distance between the predicted and ground truth trajectory points.

 ## (Failed) Experiments
 We tried complexifying the above architecture, but this simple architecture always turned out to perform (slightly) better (on ADE):
 - We replaced the MLP decoder with an LSTM to predict the future trajectory, but it did not improve (on ADE), potentially because of the autoregressive nature of the LSTM and error accumulation.
+We now plan to try with a non-autoregressive decoder.
+We could not do it         before the Milestone 1 deadline, unfortunately.
 - Instead of concatenating the history, we tried passing it through our ViT jointly with the RGB image.
 The ViT was not pretrained, and the history and image had different positional embeddings to facilitate distinction.
 In the same idea of trying to make the history and image "communicate", we now plan to use a (transformer) encoder-decoder architecture instead to make the distinction between the history and image more explicit; this will also allow us to use a pre-trained ViT to better encode the image (independantly of the history).
-We could not implement this before the Milestone 1 deadline, unfortunately.
 - We replaced the CNN with a pre-trained CNN (ResNet 50), and removed the last layer (layer 4) to increase the number of output channels and spatial dimensions of the output volume to leave some food for the ViT.
+The bottelneck here was our light ViT on top of the CNN, which forced us to pool/compact (too much, apparently) the output volume into patches that matched the ViT's embedding dimension.
+We now plan to try to make it converge for a larger ViT.

 ## Usage